AhmadBahaa1995/ActSeisDAS/README.md

 - **Performance Monitoring:** Logs detailed performance metrics (duration, CPU usage, memory consumption) for each processing stage into a structured `performance_log.csv` file.
 - **Daily Scheduling:** Can be scheduled to run automatically at a specific time each day.
 - **Persistent Settings:** Remembers the last used configuration by saving and loading settings from a file.
+- **utilizes.py (optional):** A supplementary module containing utility functions that can be integrated into the main workflow if needed.
+These utilities are not required for the basic operation of the EdgeDAS framework but can assist with additional data handling, diagnostics, or visualization tasks.
 ---

 ## Repository Structure